Airport transfers Santo Domingo – how to get to Punta Cana and the city

 Are you looking for the transfer options from Punta Cana Airport, then check out this separate article.

-If you want to travel between Santo Domingo and Punta Cana, but are not arriving or leaving from the airport, you can check out this article with all transportation options from Santo Domingo to Punta Cana.
+If you want to travel between Santo Domingo and Punta Cana, but are not arriving or leaving from the airport, you can check out the following articles:

 For accommodation recommendations in the city, check out this post with the most unique places to stay in Santo Domingo.

-Airport transfer from Las Américas International Airport Santo Domingo to Punta Cana
+Santo Domingo Airport Transfer from Las Américas Airport to Punta Cana

 When planning a holiday in Punta Cana, it sometimes might be considerably cheaper to fly into Santo Domingo’s Las Américas International Airport.
 However, you have to factor in the costs to get from the airport to Punta Cana and the accommodation you have booked.
 Depending on how you travel, you might save a big amount of money, but you also might end up paying more.
 That’s why it is important to carefully check the following options for your airport transportation from Santo Domingo Airport to Punta Cana.